Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Further comments

-Note that \refT{Tweibull} includes the case $\ga=0$, \ie, when $\P(|X|=1)=c>0$; in particular the case $|X|=1$ with $X$ uniformly distributed on the unit sphere.
-(The latter case was earlier shown by \citet{AR06}.)
-In the case $\ga=0$, \eqref{weiM} does not make sense; the asymptotic distribution of $M_n$ is degenerate, since $\P(M_n=1)\to1$.
+Note that Theorem~\ref{Tweibull} includes the case $\alpha=0$, that is, when $\mathbb{P}(|X|=1)=c>0$, in particular the case $|X|=1$ with $X$ uniformly distributed on the unit sphere.
+(The latter case was earlier shown by Appel and Russo \cite{AR06}.)
+In the case $\alpha=0$, (\ref{weiM}) does not make sense; the asymptotic distribution of $M_n$ is degenerate, since $\mathbb{P}(M_n=1)\to1$.